-If stress from your job is affecting your health, you may be eligible to take a paid Workers’ Compensation Stress Leave.
-There are many conditions classified as work-related mental stress by Safe Work Australia.
+If psychological injuries and stress from your job is affecting your personal & mental health, you may be eligible to take a paid Workers’ Compensation Stress Leave.

 What is Work-Related Mental Stress?

-Work-related mental stress is loosely described as any adverse reaction suffered by an employee when the demands of the workplace are beyond the worker’s capabilities or are more than the worker can comfortably manage.
-Chronic stress has been found to contribute to numerous physical and mental states of disease.
+Work-related mental stress is loosely described as any adverse reaction or psychological injury suffered by an employee when the demands of the workplace are beyond the worker’s capabilities or are more than the worker can comfortably manage.
+Chronic stress has been found to contribute to numerous physical and mental states of disease, including mental health conditions.

 A Workers’ Compensation stress leave can be one of the more expensive Workers’ Compensation claims because it usually involves a long period of claim time or absence from the job.
-Mental stress is now categorised as any claim where the employee suffered a physical or mental illness due to work-related stress.
+Under law, mental stress is now categorised as any claim where the employee suffered a physical, psychological injury or mental illness due to work-related stress.

 Mental stress is subdivided into its causes, such as the following:

-Work Pressure: This covers disorders resulting from work responsibilities, deadlines, workloads, workplace promotion or performance issues, interpersonal conflicts or organisational restructure.
+Work Pressure: This covers a worker for conditions resulting from work responsibilities, deadlines, workloads, workplace promotion or performance issues, interpersonal conflicts or organisational/management restructure.

-Workplace Violence: This includes being a victim of or witness to assault, robbery or other violent events.
+Workplace Violence: Including but not limited to: a worker being injured or a victim of or witness to assault, robbery or exposure to other violent events in the workplace/office.

-Traumatic Event: Suffering or witnessing a traumatic event such as a fatal accident at the workplace.
+Traumatic Event: Witnessing, suffering or exposure to a traumatic event such as a fatal accident at the workplace and/or office.